1. When to use WebSocket vs REST

 - Invalid JSON or unknown action returns `type: "error"` while the socket stays open; handle it as a message-level failure.

-- Deploy/restarting Daphne may drop active connections; reconnect and resubscribe automatically.
+- Server deploy/restart events may drop active connections; reconnect and resubscribe automatically.

 - Use exponential backoff with jitter and a max delay cap.